zvoosh/Personal-Finance-Tracker/README.md

 # Personal Finance Tracker Application

-A personal app, used to track finance of it's users
+A personal app used to track finance of it's users

 ## Table of Contents